tothanhdat2006/GSoC_2025/Task1/README.md

 1. Clone this repository.
 2. Add the dataset to kaggle input.
 3. Import the `wikiart_specific.ipynb` or `wikiart_general.ipynb` notebook in the `File` menu.
 In the `Settings` -> `Accelerator`, choose GPU P100 and run the notebook from top to bottom.
-4. (Optional) If you want to use ViT for Specific task, you can uncomment the last GradCam part to see the attention map.
+4. (Optional) If you want to use ViT for Specific task, you can uncomment the GradCam part to see the attention map.

 ## Personal computer (GPU required)
 1. Clone this repository.